-"Why Sue Perkins?" people often ask me when they hear about my one-woman comedy show In PurSUEt, which covers one woman’s obsession with the Bake Off presenter.
+"Why Sue Perkins?" people often ask me when they hear about my one-woman comedy show In PurSUEt, which covers one woman’s obsession with Sue.
 I mean, why not?
-Sue dons a well-tailored blazer better than most.
+She dons a well-tailored blazer better than most.

 Notice a pattern emerging?
 Romance!
 I would relentlessly escape into the glorious romantic fantasy these vehicles offered.
 Yet all these obsessions were a distraction from something bigger.
 Pursuing Sue Perkins – as the character in my show does – isn’t just about everyone’s fave Bake Off presenter; it's also about how my constant pursuit of an alternative reality seemed like the answer to my problems.

 Substance abuse began creeping into my life when I was 18.
 It was another, stronger way of escaping and helped me to feel with the same intensity that I’d seen in all the great love stories I’d grown up on.
 But relying on substances to cope with my emotional world led to a demise in all aspects of my life.

 By my late 20s, many of the relationships and friendships I had nurtured were toxic, codependent or laced with never-ending drama.
 They nearly always ended in calamity.
 I was early on in my career but damaged plenty of professional opportunities by consistently being late or sometimes never showing up at all for auditions and jobs.
 Or because I arrived nursing a hangover, away with the fairies.